 Samples from each patient are labeled with Cy3 and hybridized to 60 two-color arrays.
 A universal reference sample labeled with Cy5 is also hybridized to each array.

-This is design is obviously more expensive than Design 1, because it require twice the number of arrays and preparation of the global reference sample.
+This is design is obviously more expensive than Design 1, because it requires twice the number of arrays and preparation of the global reference sample.
 However, it has some significant advantages compared to Design 1.

 By including the same reference sample on each array, any sample can be compared to any other sample, and the analysis does not depend on comparing two specific groups.
 This makes the reference design particularly advantageous for cluster analysis and developing models that include information aside from group membership (e.g. disease stage of the patient).